vladlearns/cypress-playwright/README.md

 ```

 ### How this was done
-In the example file, the [Playwrigth test](./playwright/googleMe.js) is invoked from the [cypress test](./cypress/integration/safari/googleMe.spec.js).
-This was done using [cypress task plugin event](https://docs.cypress.io/api/commands/task#Syntax):
+In the example file, the [Playwright test](./playwright/googleMe.js) is invoked from the [cypress test](./cypress/integration/safari/googleMe.spec.js).
+This was done using [Cypress task plugin event](https://docs.cypress.io/api/commands/task#Syntax):

 ```js